 The best way to experience the heart and soul of a region is through the expertise of a local.
-Cruise Director Jana Pakstaitis gives us the lowdown on what to expect with Evergreen’s new 2017 river cruise in the south of France.
+Cruise Director Jana Pakstaitis gives us the lowdown on what to expect with Evergreen’s river cruise in the south of France.

 Bonjour Jana.
 Please tell us a little about yourself!

 I was born in Estonia, a small country in North-Eastern Europe but I dreamed of travelling the world and living abroad.
 When I was 16, I won a scholarship to study at a private school on the Isle of Wight.
 I stayed in the UK for eight years, completing a degree in modern European languages and a Masters in Russian and Eastern European studies.